This course aims to help students develop natural English pronunciation using accelerated learning techniques and visual aids.

 Understanding how your brain functions and how new experiences establish neural links is an essential part to improvement.
 Once these neural pathways have been formed they must be cultivated and strengthened.

 It all starts with the international phonetic alphabet.
 The English alphabet is not a phonetic script and therefore not an accurate guide for pronunciation.
 However, the international phonetic alphabet helps us distinguish and identify the different phonemes that exist in the English language.
-While the English alphabet only has 5 vowels, in fact more than 20 vowel sounds exist including monophthongs, diphthongs and long vowels.
+While the English alphabet only has 5 vowels, in fact more than 20 vowel sounds exist.
+These 20 vowels sounds can be divided into monophthongs, diphthongs and long vowel sounds.

-For example, the short vowel // and the short vowel // sound very similar but they are in fact different.
+For example, the short vowel /ʌ/ and the schwa sound /ə/ can sound very similar, but they are in fact different.
 Initially students may perceive both sounds to be almost identical.
-However, constant reinforcement by comparing these two sounds in the context of different syllables and vocabulary will help the brain become accustomed to these sounds.
+However, constant reinforcement by comparing these two sounds in the context of different syllables and vocabulary will help the brain become accustomed to the subtle differences.

 Reinforcement in the real world.
 A pronunciation course and structure can only provide students with the essential tools, knowledge and groundwork.
 The knowledge gained within the classroom must then be applied in the real world.

 - Listen to natural spoken English as much as possible.